ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS Fargate**
 	is a serverless compute engine for containers that works with both ECS and EKS. removes the need to provision and manage servers, lets you specify and pay for resources per application, and improves security through application isolation by design.
+**AWS Directory Service for for Microsoft AD  or AWS Managed Microsoft AD**
+	\- ==lets you run Microsoft Active Directory (AD) as a managed service==.
+	\- is powered by Windows Server 2012 R2.
+	\- ==it is created as a highly available pair of domain controllers connected to your VPC.
+The domain controllers run in different AZ== in a region of your choice.

 **<u>==Questions to review:==</u>**